VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 store your events: you could use a NoSQL store, a document database, or a file system.

-## Performance, Scalability, and Consistency
+## Performance, scalability, and consistency

 Stored events should be immutable and are always read in the order that they were saved; so saving an event should be a simple, fast append